Lawrence Alma-Tadema: Style

-Alma-Tadema's works are remarkable for the way in which flowers, textures and hard reflecting substances, like metals, pottery, and especially marble, are painted – indeed, his realistic depiction of marble led him to be called the 'marbellous painter'.
+Alma-Tadema's works are remarkable for their depiction of flowers, textures and hard reflecting substances like metals, pottery, and especially marble (leading to the nickname 'marbellous painter').
 His work shows much of the fine execution and brilliant colour of the old Dutch masters.

-From early in his career, Alma-Tadema was particularly concerned with architectural accuracy, often including objects that he saw at museums – such as the British Museum in London – in his works.
-He also read many books and took many images from them.
-He amassed an enormous number of photographs from ancient sites in Italy, which he used to achieve the most precise accuracy in the detail of his compositions.
+From early in his career, Alma-Tadema was particularly concerned with architectural accuracy, often painting objects from museums, such as the British Museum in London.
+He also took many images from books and amassed an enormous number of photographs from ancient sites in Italy, which he used to achieve the most precise detail in his painting.

-Alma-Tadema was a perfectionist.
-He worked assiduously to make the most of his paintings, often repeatedly reworking parts of paintings before he found them satisfactory to his own high standards.
-One story relates that one of his paintings was rejected and instead of keeping it, he gave the canvas to a maid who used it as her table cover.
-He was sensitive to every detail and architectural line of his paintings, as well as the settings he was depicting.
-For many of the objects in his paintings, he would depict what was in front of him, using fresh flowers imported from across the continent and even from Africa, rushing to finish the paintings before the flowers died.
-It was this commitment to veracity that earned him recognition but also caused many of his critics to adopt negative attitudes towards his almost encyclopaedic works.
+Alma-Tadema was a perfectionist, repeatedly reworking parts of paintings until he found them satisfactory.
+One story relates that after one of his paintings was rejected, he gave the canvas to a maid for a table cover.
+He was sensitive to every detail and architectural line in his settings.
+He would often paint from life, using fresh flowers from across Europe and even Africa, rushing to paint the flowers before they withered.
+His commitment to veracity earned him recognition, but also led some critics to accuse him of pedantry.

 Alma-Tadema's work has been linked with that of European Symbolist painters.
-As an artist of international reputation, he can be cited as an influence on European figures such as Gustav Klimt and Fernand Khnopff.
-Both painters incorporate classical motifs into their works and use Alma-Tadema's unconventional compositional devices such as abrupt cut-off at the edge of the canvas.
-They, like Alma-Tadema, also employ coded imagery to convey meaning in their paintings.
+He influenced European painters such as Gustav Klimt and Fernand Khnopff, who incorporated classical motifs, as well as Alma-Tadema's unconventional compositional devices such as abrupt cut-off at the edge of the canvas.
+Like Alma-Tadema, they also employ coded imagery to suggest hidden meanings.